Skip to main content Skip to main navigation Skip to footer content

 Program Updates:

-• Due to the changes in CCTC Teacher Performance Expectations (TPE's) resulting in the Single Subject's Teacher Credential Program’s redeisgn of the teacher performance assessment, the Fresno Assessment of Student Teaching (FAST) and the revamping of the Single Subject Teacher Credential Program core courses, all courses taken before 2017 can no longer be validated.
+• Due to the changes in CCTC Teacher Performance Expectations (TPEs) that resulted in the Single Subject's Teacher Credential Program’s redesign of the teacher performance assessment, the Fresno Assessment of Student Teaching (FAST) and the Single Subject Teacher Credential Program core courses, all courses taken before 2017 can no longer be validated.